bloominstituteoftechnology/DS-Unit-3-Sprint-2-SQL-and-Databases/SC/challenge.md

 - In the Northwind database, what is the type of relationship between the `Employee` and `Territory` tables?
-ANSWER: Employee and territory tables have a One to Many relationship.
+ANSWER: Employee and territory tables have a Many to Many relationship.
 The two tables are connected by the auxillary table EmployeeTerritories.
 The Employee and Territory tables use their respective primary ID keys to join using the EmployeeTerritories table.